-The Laurion mines also yielded large amounts of lead which, in the Holy Land, served as “rebar” in the construction of stone buildings.
+There’s also yielded large amounts of lead which, in the Holy Land, served as rebar in the construction of stone buildings.
 Holes drilled through adjoining stone blocks were filled with molten lead which then solidified to secure the blocks in place.

 The world’s first great source of tin was Kestel in the Taurus Mountains of Anatolia (now south-central Turkey), where the mining of placer and vein deposits of cassiterite or tin dioxide began about 3400 B.C.
 Caravans traded this tin throughout the Middle East and beyond.
 The Kestel ruins contain miles of narrow tunnels and dozens of small smelters that reduced cassiterite to metallic tin.

-That the Bible refers to salt (halite, sodium chloride) more than 30 times is not surprising.
+It’s not surprising that the Bible refers to salt (halite, sodium chloride) more than 30 times.
 During the biblical period, salt was a widely traded commodity that was used as a food seasoning and preservative, a disinfectant, a ceremonial offering, and even a monetary-like unit of exchange.
 The Holy Land’s main source of salt was the Dead Sea, which is fed by the Jordan River and has no outlets.
 Continuous, rapid evaporation in the desert climate maintains the salinity of the Dead Sea at 34 percent, nine times higher than that of seawater.
 Thick shoreline salt encrustations were the first regional sources of salt.

 At the southern end of the Jebel Usdum ridge, a 100-foot-tall spire of rock salt is known as “Lot’s wife,” alluding to the Old Testament account of the destruction of the cities of Sodom and Gomorrah in which Lot’s wife, while fleeing the city of Sodom, ignored God’s warning not to look back and was turned into a pillar of salt.

-The Bible also mentions “nitre” or natron (sodium carbonate decahydrate), which found use as a soap, antiseptic, disinfectant, food preservative, and medicinal compound.
+The Bible also mentions “nitre” or natron (sodium carbonate decahydrate), which was used as a soap, antiseptic, disinfectant, food preservative and medicinal compound.
 Some natron was obtained from the Dead Sea, but most came from northeast Egypt’s huge Wadi el Nutrun (Natron Valley) evaporite deposit.
 Utilizing its hygroscopicity, the Egyptians employed natron extensively in mummification.

 By 1000 B.C., natron’s most important use was in making glass, or “crystal” in the biblical terminology.
-Glass, which was then very valuable and even served as a gemstone, was made from silica sand, a lime stabilizer, and a natron flux, the latter to lower the silica’s melting point.
+Glass, which was then very valuable and even served as a gemstone, was made from silica sand, a lime stabilizer and a natron flux to lower the silica’s melting point.

 By the first century B.C., new glassblowing techniques could create thin-walled glass vessels in virtually any shape.
 During the Roman occupation of the Holy Land, glassmakers began producing high-refraction glass by adding lead oxide to the glass mix to increase density and thus refractive index and brilliance.